 Cause: The City has maintained the utility meter deposits using manual cards for many years.
 In recent years, as deposits were paid, they were also entered into the billing system, but older manual cards were not.
+During the year, the older deposits were entered into the system.
 Neither the original manual cards, nor the electronic record has been reconciled to general ledger.
+Deposits for inactive accounts where the owner cannot be located have not been turned over to the state.